pdidev/tutorial/README.md

 In this exercise, you will once again change the YAML file to handle a selection in the dataset in addition to the selection in memory from the previous exercise.
-In this exercise, you don't want to have one output file per iteration.
+In this exercise, you don't want to get one output file per iteration.
-You will write the 2D array from the previous exercise as a slice of 3D dataset including a dimension for time for iteration 1 to 3 inclusive.
+You will write the 2D array from the previous exercise as a slice of a 3D dataset including a dimension for time for iteration 1 to 3 inclusive.

 Once again, you only need to modify the YAML file in this exercise, no need to